-5.4 Presumption of innocence and right of defence principle and contradiction
+5.5 Principle of presumption of innocence and right to defence and contradiction

-While the report is being processed, the persons concerned by the aforementioned shall have the right to the presumption of innocence, the right of defence, including the right to be heard and the right to access the file in the terms governed by the rules in force, as well as the right to the same protection as that enjoyed by the whistleblower, with their identity being kept hidden and the events and data of the procedure guaranteed to remain confidential.
+While the report is being processed, the persons concerned by the aforementioned shall have the right to the presumption of innocence, the right to defence, including the right to be heard and the right to access the file in the terms governed by the rules in force, as well as the right to the same protection as that enjoyed by the whistleblower, with their identity being kept hidden and the events and data of the procedure guaranteed to remain confidential.

 In this respect, once the start of the procedure has been announced, the reported party shall have the right to provide all means of evidence deemed relevant and to make as many allegations as considered appropriate for their defence.
-Furthermore, they shall have access to all evidence that may have been collected, except for the identity of the whistleblower.